scottfalconer/vibeDB/README.md

 # vibeDB

-**A foundational database for shared memory - you and emerging intelligence.**
+**A foundational database for shared memory - for you and emerging intelligence.**

 ---